neelsmith/greeksyntaxviewer/README.md

 The web app and the user's guide were both written entirely by gemini-2.5-pro.
 The code passes some sanity tests, but I have not even looked at the javascript.
 When I encountered errors, I let gemini fix them.
 Use the code as you like, but be aware that I have no idea what it does or how it works.

-### Auditing the build

-The file `chat.txt` has the complete chat session that was used to build this app.